 However, from SAP BusinessObjects BI 4.0 onwards, it is available for relational data sources as well as universes based on relational data sources.

 The query stripping feature strips out all the objects from the report level query that are not used in the report and has significant improvements when it comes to reporting performance.

 It improves the report performance by sending the stripped query to the report which can be viewed in the view script function at report query level.

 There are chances that we may include measures and dimensions on the report query panel which are not directly or indirectly used in the Web Intelligence report.

 The query stripping feature helps to strip out or remove all the objects that aren’t used on the BOBJ report.
-Every time a measure or a dimension is added or removed from the query, the SQL script will be modified.
+Hence, every time a measure or a dimension is added or removed from the query, the SQL script will be modified.

 This process, therefore, helps to reduce the report refresh time and the response time to load the tables, charts, data and other visualizations on the WebI report.